steveharoz/research_approach/README.md

 # Decision timing

-Decisions about methods, analyses, and exclusion criteria will be made prior to looking at results.
-HARKing (hypothesizing after results are known), "data peeking", and Q.R.P.s (questionable research practices) will be avoided.
-To that end, all data collection and analyses will either be preregistered or explicitly described as "exploratory" or "descriptive".
+To whatever extent is possible, decisions about methods, analyses, and exclusion criteria will be made prior to looking at results.
+HARKing (hypothesizing after results are known), "data peeking" (looking at data before determining the stopping point), and Q.R.P.s (questionable research practices) will be avoided.

+If a preregistered experiment is published, the preregistration will be linked from the manuscript.

+To that end, all data collection and analyses will either report a preregistration or explicitly described as "exploratory" or "descriptive".
 Any devations from a preregistration will be noted in the manuscript.
-An experiment that is preregistered must report the preregistration in the paper.

-Preregistered data collection is more ideal because exploratory results are less credible and must be very carefully hedged.

 # Shared research artifacts